OGibbard/OGibbard/README.md

 Hi,

-This is my code store for my long-term quantitative trading project and other projects.
+This is my code store for my projects.

 Oliver